vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### How does a user see the charges I create?

-The charge will be visible for the user in the app when it goes into the `DUE` state.
+The charge will be visible to the user in the app when it goes into the `DUE` state.
 A charge will remain in `PENDING` state until the `due` date is less than 30 days away.

 You can retrieve all relevant charges through the